THE LOFOTEN SERIES

 Reine, Lofoten, Norway

-NORDphotography have joined forces with the acclaimed Norwegian Photographer Trym Ivar Bergsmo, who have been photographing the artic landscape for decades.
+NORDphotography have joined forces with the acclaimed Norwegian Photographer Trym Ivar Bergsmo, who have been photographing the arctic landscape for decades.
 Trym is born in the Lofoten area and have first hand knowledge of the culture, the landscape, the light, and the seasons.
 His partner in crime on this workshop will be NORDphotography’s own founder Elisabeth N Aanes, who is also from the Northen part of Norway.
 Elisabeth will contribute with her knowledge as a curator, gallerist and mentor for photographer, and help participants create a cohesive portfolio of images that could work together as a portfolio, selection for an exhibit, or a photo story to publish.

 Which means we will have two goals for our participants.

-1. To capture the artic landscape, but in a way that is true to your creative vision and style.
-It is easy to be blown away by the magnitude of the landscape and the special artic light and just capture what is in front of you.
+1. To capture the arctic landscape, but in a way that is true to your creative vision and style.
+It is easy to be blown away by the magnitude of the landscape and the special arctic light and just capture what is in front of you.
 The challenge Trym will give our participants is to experience the landscape in such a way that it becomes a canvas for you to create your own artwork from.

 2. To create a cohesive portfolio of images from the North, ready to share on your website.
 We want each participant to leave this workshop with a selection of images that could work together in a portfolio.